juzerali/hot-shot-decorators/README.md

     @IncrementOnError("arg.metric", "1.a.deeply.nested.property")
     public incrementOnErrorWithArgs(arg1, arg2, arg3) {
+        // increments "arg.metric" when the method throws
-        // increments "arg.metric" with value derived from path a.deeply.nested.path from arg2
+        // value is derived from path a.deeply.nested.path from arg2
         // The prefix `1` in "1.a.deeply.nested.property" is index of argument in target method, which in this case is arg2.
     }